 Affecting about 20 percent of Americans, tinnitus is a condition that can be described as ringing in the ears.
 This condition can happen in one or both ears, depending on what the underlying condition is.
 There are various causes of tinnitus, and treating the underlying cause alongside reducing the noise can help alleviate the symptoms of tinnitus.

 Tinnitus is characterized by the sensation of hearing noise when there is no external noise present.
 There are various types of phantom noises that patients can report hearing with this condition.
 The most commonly reported are:

 Different patients will report varying pitch levels of phantom noises.
 Some may be a very low roar while others may report a high-pitched squealing sound.
 Those who have more of the high-pitched sounds can have difficulty concentrating and/or hearing other external noises.

 These hearing-related symptoms can come and go, or may remain constant.
-Since this is just a symptom of various underlying conditions, there are many variations in the severity of tinnitus experienced by different people.
+Since this is just a symptom of various underlying health conditions, there are many variations in the severity of tinnitus experienced by different people.

 Types Of Tinnitus

 The varying types of tinnitus will sport the same symptoms for all patients.
 However, the symptom can be broken down into one of two medical categories: subjective tinnitus and objective tinnitus.
 Let's take a look at what each of these types of tinnitus include so that you can better understand what may be causing your condition.

 This is the most common form of tinnitus that people experience, and is characterized by phantom noises that only you can hear.
 This type of tinnitus is usually caused by ear problems with the inner, outer, and middle ear.
 In some rarer cases, it can be caused by issues with the auditory (hearing) nerves and/or the auditory pathways where the brain interprets the nerve signals.